thedzy/unscramble/README.md

 ## What?
 ### unscramble.go
 This is my first attempt at Go.
-I have no idea of some of the conventions or best practices, so feel free to comment.\ I decided to try and create something similar to my boggle solver, particularily becasue I wanted an easy way to unscramble some words\
+I have no idea the conventions or best practices, so feel free to comment.\ I decided to try and create something similar to my boggle solver, particularly because I wanted an easy way to unscramble some words\
 ...And yes, I know there are utilities, but 1.
 Nothing more fun than doing to yourself, 2.
 I can feed it any words that I want

 Example: